 We are defined by our careers, by exams, how many rungs of the corporate ladder we’ve climbed.
 We are defined by our self-worth, based on monetary gain.

 We must learn to ignore others defining us, or us defining ourselves.
-It’s not healthy.
-We are not our attachments, because who we are will change through each passing day, through our emotional and spiritual growth.
-So that we don’t define ourselves, we must consciously be aware of the things that influence us and understand how those influences work.
+We are not our attachments, because who we are will change through our emotional and spiritual growth with each passing day.
+Instead, we must consciously be aware of the things that influence us and understand how those influences work.

-But influences will and do affect how we behave and feel about ourselves, and how we will define ourselves, and will if we continue set ourselves up for failure.
-When we choose to define ourselves by the things that are outside of our control we will fail.
-It is important we have satisfaction in our lives.
+But influences will and do affect how we will behave and feel about ourselves, and how we will define ourselves, and will set us up for failure.
+Also, when we define ourselves by the things that are outside of our control, we will fail.

 We must find satisfaction in ourselves; we mustn’t be defined or define ourselves.